python/cpython/Doc/library/exceptions.rst

 .. exception:: IOError

-   Raised when an I/O operation (such as the built-in :func:`print` or :func:`open` functions or a method of a file object) fails for an I/O-related reason, e.g., "file not found" or "disk full".
+   Raised when an I/O operation (such as the built-in :func:`print` or :func:`open` functions or a method of a :term:`file object`) fails for an I/O-related reason, e.g., "file not found" or "disk full".

    This class is derived from :exc:`EnvironmentError`.
 See the discussion above for more information on exception instance attributes.